londeril/dotfiles/README.md

 ## What this is and isn't

-This repo is first and foremost a way for me to keep track of my configuration changes over the years and a saveguard against loosing hard to replicate configurations after a too hasty executed distro hop or testmachine whipe - as happend in the past...
+This repo is first and foremost a way for me to keep track of my configuration changes over the years and a saveguard against loosing hard to replicate configurations after a too hasty executed distro hop or testmachine wipe - as happend in the past...
 This repo is not ment to work for other people out of the box - if you find a config or a script which strikes our fancy you are more then welcome to use it in any way shape or form. but please don't hold me accountable for breaking your stuff ;)

 ## a word on my machines